splunk/observability-workshop/docs/module7/vo_integrations.md

 ### 2.4.
 SignalFx Detector

 We now need to create a new Detector within SignalFx which will use VictorOps as the target to send alerts to.
-We will use Terraform to create the detector in a similar way to 'Module 4 - Monitoring as Code'.
+We will use Terraform to create the detector in a similar way to the 'Monitoring as Code' module.

-If you have not completed Module 4, and do not have Terraform already installed, download and install it for your platform - `https://www.terraform.io/downloads.html` (min. requirement v.
+If you have not completed the **Monitoring as Code** module, and do not have Terraform already installed, download and install it for your platform - `https://www.terraform.io/downloads.html` (min. requirement v.
 0.12.18)

 Copy and run the following code to download the VictorOps Workshop Detectors master zip file, unzip the file, then change into the `victorops-workshop-detectors-master` directory.